hrishikeshsoman/hrishikeshsoman/README.md

 ### 💻 Senior Software Engineer | Full-Stack Developer | Berlin, Germany

 I’m a **seasoned full-stack engineer** with over **a decade of experience** building large-scale, high-performance web applications.
-While I have deep expertise in JavaScript and TypeScript, I also have experience with C++, and I enjoy diving into other languages like Rust and Go as well.
+While I have deep expertise in JavaScript, TypeScript, and Python, I also have experience with C++, and I enjoy diving into other languages like Rust and Go as well.
 I love picking up new technologies to solve interesting problems and broaden my skill set.

 ## 🛠️ Technical Skills